COVID-19 Updates from DMAR

 UPDATE: March 18, 2020

-Colorado Association of REALTORS® (CAR) Leadership has canceled the 2020 CAR Spring Summit that was to take place from April 21- 23 in Vail, CO.
+Colorado Association of Realtors® (CAR) Leadership has canceled the 2020 CAR Spring Summit that was to take place from April 21- 23 in Vail, CO.
 All registration fees paid to CAR for the 2020 CAR Spring Summit will be refunded back to each registrant in the same mode of payment it was received.
 Read cancellation notice here.

-CAR also warns REALTORS® to be on the lookout for coronavirus scams.
+CAR also warns Realtors® to be on the lookout for coronavirus scams.
 Earlier this week an email was sent out by a Washington state congressional candidate, Joshua Collins, asking people to sign a fake petition urging Gov. Jared Polis to suspend mortgage, rent and utility payments during the coronavirus pandemic.
-This is not a real petition, but a phishing scam in order to obtain the personal information and send recipients campaign emails and text messages.
+This is not a real petition, but a phishing scam in order to obtain personal information and send recipients campaign emails and text messages.
 Learn more, here.